-8.3.2.3 Physical Security of Telco, FI, Agent and TPS Facilities
+8.3.2.3 Physical Security of Telco, FI, Agent and Technology Service Provider Facilities

-Physical premises of Telco like Mobile Switching Centre (MSC), FI and TPS data centers access should be properly managed.
+Physical premises of Telco like Mobile Switching Centre (MSC), FI and technology service provider data centers access should be properly managed.
 Proper access control and monitoring mechanisms should be in place.
 Access of employees on leave or those having resigned from service should be immediately stopped.
 Similarly, logs should be reviewed to assess any unauthorized access.